Desonity/docs/source/index.html.md

 }
 ```

-To use Desonity you must add the Desonity namespace to your script files.
+To use Desonity you add the Desonity namespace to your script files.

+By default various Unity specific functions such as `Start()` donot support Async/Await methods.
+To get around this Desonity uses [Async Await Support Asset](https://assetstore.unity.com/packages/tools/integration/async-await-support-101056) which can be found in `Desonity/Runtime/Plugins` folder.